official-stockfish/Stockfish/Readme.txt

 2. Files
 --------

-This distribution of Glaurung consists of the following files:
+This distribution of Stockfish consists of the following files:

   * Readme.txt, the file you are currently reading.